MalikaIhle/ProvisioningDataCombination/README.md

 ### R_RawAllVisits_forDB

-this as all the raw data until time of code run (last: 20160323) this is the raw data I will do my analyses on, this is also what Ian Stevensson could import into the DB (historically, it first included files from 2004 to 2014, then 206 missing files from this period, then videos from 2015 from Andrew)
+this as all the raw data until time of code run (last: 20160323) this is the raw data I will do my analyses on (no data selection yet), this is also what Ian Stevensson could import into the DB
+(historically, it first included files from 2004 to 2014, then 206 missing files from this period, then videos from 2015 from Andrew)

 ## R_MY_tables

-data, meta data, and summary of data I calculated
+data, meta data, and summary of data I calculated (data cleaned but no selection relative to project on compatibility yet: this can be used by Joel working on provisioning itself)

 ### R_MY_RawFeedingVisits